 James Gilleard, United Kingdom

-There’s something extraordinary about every vector landscape or architecture illustration James released: the imagery has a calming retro tint, creating an indescribable kind of nostalgia for the times we’ve probably never even lived in.
-And for the video game geeks and cinemaholics, there’s an extensive collection of concept arts, posters, and “based on” projects to spot all the references and probably observe the favorite masterpieces from a different viewpoint.
+There’s something extraordinary about every vector landscape or architecture illustration: the imagery has a calming retro tint, creating an indescribable nostalgia for the times we’ve never even lived in.
+And for the video game geeks and cinemaholics, there’s an extensive collection of concept art, posters, and “based on” projects to spot all the references and probably observe the favorite masterpieces from a different viewpoint.

 Romain Trystram, Morocco

-Romain Trystram is a freelance illustrator & art director whose unique style is based on cyberpunk landscapes and fascination with neon-lit urban architecture.
+Romain Trystram is a freelance illustrator, graphic designer & art director whose unique style is based on cyberpunk landscapes and fascination with neon-lit urban architecture.
 But don’t let yourself limit the perception of his art to the skyscrapers in the Cyberpunk 207 aesthetic, as Romain will always go beyond every foreseen style.

-He is a savvy user of gradients and 1980 futurist attributes, so in his artworks, Romain hovers between the distinctive retro and ultra-modern visual approach.
-This makes one of the best digital artists able to embrace almost everything in their works without turning them into a colorful mess.
-Travel sketches, quick animations, adverting campaigns for any global company like Volkswagen or Affinity promo, or a very personal reflection on the urban appearance of megapolis — every painting is a perfect balance between futurist neon, color, and very precise, verified geometry that soothes the eye.
+Romain is a savvy user of gradients and 1980 futurist attributes.
+In his artworks, he hovers between the distinctive retro and ultra-modern visual approach.
+This makes him one of the best digital artists able to embrace almost everything in their works without turning them into a colorful mess.
+Travel sketches, quick animations, adverting campaigns for any global company like Volkswagen or Affinity promo, or a very personal reflection on the urban appearance of megapolis — every digital painting is a perfect balance between futurist neon, color, and very precise, verified geometry that soothes the eye.

 RULEBYART, Canada

-RULEBYART is a team of digital artists who have been capturing their creative ideas and the beauty of abstraction for almost a decade.
+RULEBYART is a team of contemporary digital artists who have captured their creative ideas and the beauty of abstraction for almost a decade.
 Their digital artworks are something you will never stop being fascinated and inspired by.
-Whatever gets into their focus: organic textures, minerals, human body, extraterrestrial materials transform into a work of art with their own message and story.
+Whatever gets into their focus: organic textures, minerals, human body, or extraterrestrial materials transform into a work of art with its message and story.

-Robert Marks, the founder of the project, has been doing applied, visual and digital art for over twenty years.
+Robert Marks, the founder of the project, has been doing digital, visual, and traditional art for over twenty years.
 As a devoted digital artist and illustrator, he runs multiple experiments in different fields of design.
 With his unlimited interest in the evolution of art, he keeps transferring his vision of abstraction, so every collection or product released by RULEBYART feels like a new wave both visually and technically.

 Frequently Asked Questions

-The most famous digital artists of the XXI century are:
+The most prominent contemporary digital artists of the XXI century are:

 - Beeple (known for his most expensive NFTs ever sold)